comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/evaluate_your_llm.md

 In order to create an evaluation experiment, you will need to have a Dataset that includes all your test cases.

-If you have already created a Dataset, you can use the `comet.get_dataset` function to fetch it:
+If you have already created a Dataset, you can use the `Opik.get_dataset` function to fetch it:

 ```python
 from opik import Opik